 Photographs from about 1900 show that the bay of 37 Marlborough stopped at the cornice line and there was a dormer in the mansard roof, whereas the bay of 39 Marlborough extended to the top floor.
 This may have been the original design, or the top floor bay at 37 Marlborough may have been removed and replaced by the dormer.

-The land on which 37 Marlborough was built was part of a larger tract of land originally purchased from the Commonwealth of Massachusetts on November 6, 1858, by George Goss.
+The land on which 39 Marlborough was built was part of a larger parcel of land originally purchased from the Commonwealth of Massachusetts on November 6, 1858, by George Goss.
 He and his partner, Norman Carmine Munson, were the contractors responsible for filling the Commonwealth’s Back Bay lands.
-The original tract had a frontage of 421 feet and ran from where 9 Marlborough would be built west to Berkeley Street.
-On the same day he purchased the land, George Goss subdivided it into smaller parcels and sold them to several different buyers who then resold the land to others.
+The original parcel ran from where 9 Marlborough would be built west to Berkeley Street, comprising 17 lots with either 24 foot or 25 foot frontages.
+On the same day he purchased the land, George Goss sold the lots to nine different buyers, who then resold them to others.

 Between July and October of 1865, Charles William Freeland made a series of purchases from those who had bought land originally part of George Goss’s tract.
 He assembled a parcel with a frontage of 248 feet where 21-39 Marlborough would be built.